 Katie Seraikas received a B.S. in Environmental Science and Policy from Plymouth State University, where she also played on the women's basketball team.
 Katie has been active in the environmental field since the age of 16, when she began working for her father's environmental consulting firm.
 Since then, her passion for conservation has allowed her many exciting opportunities, including, most recently, working for the Green Alliance.
 In her free time, she coaches high school basketball, and loves to explore the outdoors of New England by hiking, kayaking, and boating.

 Sam Ueda - Assistant Director

 Sam Ueda started at the Green Alliance in 2013 after graduating with a degree in Journalism from the University of New Hampshire.
 He has previously written for The Wire and the Boston Phoenix.
 He is passionate about vegan cooking and creative cocktails.
 He might be the first Green Alliance employee to not own a dog, but he gets to play with Sam the Dog when he's in the office.

-Katelyn Monroe - Administrative Assistant
+Katelyn Monroe - Business and Member Services

 Katelyn Monroe graduated from the University of New Hampshire in 2014 with a double major in Environmental and Resource Economics and Geography.
 She has always been passionate about environmental issues, and even at a young age, knew it would be her focus later on down the road.
 Outside of the Green Alliance, Katelyn enjoys traveling and discovering new places and tries to spend as much time outdoors with her young and energetic dog.